Camp Andrade |

 (1942 - 1945), various locations

-An early warning air defense radar site (SCR-270) was located at Point Dume (Station B-36) near Malibu (shut down in 1944).
+An early warning air defense radar site (SCR-270) was located at Point Dume (Station B-36) west of Malibu (shut down in 1944).

 ¤ Fort MacArthur